For the past 26 years, Chantelle has been a mom to a son with autism. Creating a happy life for her family makes her heart sing.

 Participating in a Thanksgiving Day walk/run fundraiser is a healthy, fun tradition for the whole family.
 Each year we don our turkey hats, bundle up and hit the road with 7,000 other volunteers in our town.
 The run is in the morning, so we're not too full to move, and we have plenty of time left in the day to roast the turkey and prepare the sides.
 Joining with others makes the day feel much more special, and the pace setters help us to do our best.
 Entrance fees go to support diabetes research.

 There are many organizations that sponsor Turkey Trots on Thanksgiving.
 Here are a few of the top races in the country to start you off:

 - Dana Point Turkey Trot, Dana Point, CA

 - Run To Feed The Hungry, Sacramento, CA

 - New Orleans Athletic Day Club Turkey Race Day, New Orleans, LA

 - Fast Before The Feast, White Bear Lake, MN

 Don't have any extra time on Thanksgiving?
-Many soup kitchens, including PADS, accept food donations including home baked.
-Get the kids to help you make a couple of pumpkin pies and I guarantee it is something they will carry forward into their adult lives.
-Always call beofre you drop off any food to see what items/baked goods they need.
+Many soup kitchens, including PADS, accept food donations, including home-baked ones.
+Get the kids to help you make a couple of pumpkin pies, and I guarantee it is something they will carry forward into their adult lives.
+Always call before you drop off any food to see what items/baked goods they need.

 Meals on Wheels is a national organization that delivers food to homebound seniors.
 If you have a little time and a good-sized car, top off the tank and start delivering meals.
 Give yourself plenty of time to chat and really get to know the person you're helping.
 According to an American Medical Association study, almost 2,000,000 seniors are homebound.
 There is plenty of need to go around.